-- (C) (i) A site that meets the requirements of clause (ii) and satisfies any of the following: - (I) The site is zoned for residential use or residential mixed-use development. - (II) The site has a general plan designation that allows residential use or a mix of residential and nonresidential uses. - (III) The site is zoned for office or retail commercial use and has no existing commercial or residential tenants on 50 percent or more of its total square footage for a period of at least three years prior to the submission of the application. - (ii) A development on a site described in clause (i) shall have at least two-thirds of the square footage of the development designated for residential use.
+(C) (i) A site that meets the requirements of clause (ii) and satisfies any of the following:

+- (I) The site is zoned for residential use or residential mixed-use development. - (II) The site has a general plan designation that allows residential use or a mix of residential and nonresidential uses. - (III) The site is zoned for office or retail commercial use and has had no commercial tenants on 50 percent or more of its total usable net interior square footage for a period of at least three years prior to the submission of the application.

+- (D) It is zoned for residential use or residential mixed-use development, or has a general plan designation that allows residential use or a mix of residential and nonresidential uses, and at least two-thirds of the square footage of the development is designated for residential use.
 Additional density, floor area, and units, and any other concession, incentive, or waiver of development standards granted pursuant to the Density Bonus Law in Section 65915 shall be included in the square footage calculation.
 The square footage of the development shall not include underground space, such as basements or underground parking garages. - (3) (A) The development proponent has committed to record, prior to the issuance of the first building permit, a land use restriction or covenant providing that any lower or moderate income housing units required pursuant to subparagraph (B) of paragraph (4) shall remain available at affordable housing costs or rent to persons and families of lower or moderate income for no less than the following periods of time: - (i) Fifty-five years for units that are rented. - (ii) Forty-five years for units that are owned. - (B) The city or county shall require the recording of covenants or restrictions implementing this paragraph for each parcel or unit of real property included in the development. - (4) The development satisfies subparagraphs (A) and (B) below: - (A) Is located in a locality that the department has determined is subject to this subparagraph on the basis that the number of units that have been issued building permits, as shown on the most recent production report received by the department, is less than the locality's share of the regional housing needs, by income category, for that reporting period.
 A locality shall remain eligible under this subparagraph until the department's determination for the next reporting period.